Bert Flugelman: Recognition and criticism

-Flugelman's career was not without controversy, such as "The Silver Shish Kebab", aka Pyramid Tower, a 19 m tower of stainless steel pyramids and tetrahedra, placed in Martin Place, Sydney.
+Flugelman's career was not without controversy, such as Pyramid Tower, aka "The Silver Shish Kebab", a 19 m tower of stainless steel pyramids and tetrahedra, placed in Martin Place, Sydney.
 After being heavily criticised by Sydney Lord Mayor Frank Sartor, the sculpture was moved to the corner of Spring and Pitt Streets.
 Pyramid Tower was a commissioned work, created as a memorial to William Dobell.

 Another work which attracted press coverage was his satirical sculptural portrait of British prime minister Margaret Thatcher, created accidentally when sawing wood with a chainsaw when he was living in a rainforest near Kiama, south of Sydney.